 Steps to Take

-- When preparing to change a blade on a circular saw, it is imperative that you first unplug the saw or remove the battery.
-Never attempt any sort of adjustment to the saw or the blade when it is still powered up.
+- When preparing to change a blade on a circular saw, it is imperative that you unplug the saw or remove the battery.
+Never attempt any sort of adjustment to the saw or the blade when it’s still powered up.

 - Press down on that button to lock the arbor; test it to make certain the blade is stationary.
 Using the wrench, loosen the arbor nut.
 To do so, you will turn the nut in the same direction that the saw blade cuts.
 After retracting the saw’s blade guard, you will be able to remove the old blade.